katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 **Why I created this repo?**
 - I was once intimidated by GitHub myself.
 I signed up for an account in July and left it aside as I did not understand how it works.
-- Since then, I learnt how to use it (I'm quite obsessed with repos now 😆), so I would love to share this knowledge with everyone. 🙂
+- Since then, I have learnt how to use it (I'm quite obsessed with writing in Markdowns 😆), so I would love to share this knowledge with everyone. 🙂

 ## Table of Contents
 - [How to Create Your Profile?](#how-to-create-your-profile)